mrigorir/angular-country-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This app was possible to make thanks to [restcountries.com](https://restcountries.com/)

 ## 📝 License